fianalins/FunkinQOL/README.md

 ## Features

 - Fixed positioning of Note Splashes
-- Fixed default postion of the Player's strumlime
+- Fixed default position of the Player's strumlime
 - Added Middlescroll
 - Added ability to hide the Opponent's strumline
 - Added Ghost Tapping